 Interestingly, this leaves about four square miles of current Croatian territory that Croatia believes actually belongs to Serbia, but Serbia doesn’t claim either.
 The small parcel of land on the west bank of the Danube River can thus be classified “terra nullius,” or “no man’s land.”
 That is, until one man snatched it up, and proclaimed it “Liberland.”

-In April, 2015, a Czech libertarian named Vít Jedlička declared part of the unclaimed territory along the Danube as a sovereign micro-state, the “Free Republic of Liberland.”
-If formally recognized, the tiny parcel of land would be the third smallest sovereign state, after the Vatican and Monaco, and the youngest country in the world.
+In April 2015, a Czechian political activist named Vít Jedlička declared part of the unclaimed territory along the Danube as a sovereign micro-state, the “Free Republic of Liberland.”
+If formally recognized, the tiny parcel of land would be the third-smallest sovereign state, after the Vatican and Monaco, and the youngest country in the world.

-This, however, played right into Jedlička’s hand, as once he was released he used the arrest for publicity of Liberland and its fundamental libertarian ideologies, such as a “voluntary tax” system, in which citizens can choose whether or not to pay taxes to the government.
-Liberland’s free market economy is completely unregulated, and all currency is virtual.
+This, however, played right into Jedlička’s hand, as once he was released he used the arrest as publicity for Liberland and its fundamental libertarian ideologies, such as a “voluntary tax” system, in which citizens can choose whether or not to pay taxes to the government.
+Liberland’s free-market economy is completely unregulated, and all currency is virtual.

-As it stands today, not a single member of the United Nations has recognized Liberland as a country, although other self-declared micro-nations, such as the Principality of Sealand and the Kingdom of North Sudan, have in solidarity with the movement to make these nations internationally recognized.
-The movement may be gaining some ground: Liberland has received over 500,000 applications for citizenship since its inception, and this number is increasing by nearly 500 every day.
+As it stands today, not a single member of the United Nations has recognized Liberland as a country, though it’s established relationships with other self-proclaimed sovereign states.
+The movement may be gaining some ground, though: Liberland has received over 500,000 applications for citizenship since its inception, and this number is increasing every day.